Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Nonlinear time-dependent Schr o dinger equation for a Gaussian wavepacket

 Because $\psi(t)$ conserves the norm (\ref{eq:norm_squared_GWP}) and the initial state $\psi(0)$ is normalized, $\operatorname{Im}A_{t}$ must be invertible.
 Multiplying the last equation on the left with $\left( \operatorname{Im}A_{t}\right) ^{-1}$ yields Eq.~(\ref{eq:q_dot}) for $\dot {q}_{t}$.
 Substituting the equation of motion (\ref{eq:q_dot}) for $\dot {q}_{t}$ into Eq.~(\ref{eq:C1}) for $C_{1}$ and Eq.~(\ref{eq:C0}) for $C_{0}$ yields Eq.~(\ref{eq:p_dot}) for $\dot{p}_{t}$ and Eq.~(\ref{eq:gamma_dot}) for $\dot{\gamma}_{t}$.
 The opposite implication is proved similarly: In particular, Eq.~(\ref{eq:C0}) follows from Eqs.~(\ref{eq:q_dot}) and (\ref{eq:gamma_dot}), whereas Eqs.~(\ref{eq:q_dot}) and (\ref{eq:p_dot}) imply Eq.~(\ref{eq:C1}) and Eq.~(\ref{eq:A_dot}) implies Eq.~(\ref{eq:C2}).

-In the next section, we will discuss various properties of the effective potential~(\ref{eq:V_eff}) and show that equations of motion for position and momentum [Eqs.~(\ref{eq:q_dot}) and (\ref{eq:p_dot})] also follow, more generally and directly, as a consequence of the Ehrenfest theorem.
+Next, after discussing various properties of the effective potential~(\ref{eq:V_eff}), we will show that Eqs.~(\ref{eq:q_dot}) and (\ref{eq:p_dot}) of motion for position and momentum also follow, more generally and directly, from the Ehrenfest theorem.